 2. Extended Cuddle Time

 So simple, yet so often ignored.

 What is your bedtime routine?
 Do you distract yourselves with cell phones, laptops, or books?
 Do you rationalize that using those things helps you get to sleep?
-Well, the happy chemicals that get released in your brain from cuddling and/or sex help you get to sleep even easier.
+Well, the happy chemicals that get released in your brain from cuddling help you get to sleep even easier.

 Whether it’s close to your collective bedtime or not, having an extended cuddle session a few times per week does wonders for your intimate relationship.

 A few of my clients cuddle to a certain music playlist that they know is a specific length of time (often 20-30 minutes) as their daily required minimum of physical affection.
 But that’s what works for them.

 What would you like to see change in your bedtime routine?
 Think about it, talk to your partner about it, and then incorporate it into your lives as a non-negotiable connection habit.

 3. The 7 Breath Forehead Connection Exercise